mpekim/Game_Dev_Club_Fall2016/docs/MANUAL.md

 using web design code (HTML, CSS, JS).

 As of 10/8/22, the repository consists of a small, yet functional "quiz-based" game.
 Every answer must be correct in order to reach the "EndGame" (in other words, one incorrect answer ends the game).

 # GAME DESIGN

-As of right now, I plan on the game being as a "text-based adventure", using HTML files to traverse between levels.
+As of right now, I plan on the game being as a *text-based adventure*, using HTML files to traverse between levels.
 There are two forms of data within the game:
-- Users (made with JS classes)
+- *Users (made with JS classes)*
-- Passwords (provided at the end of each level).
+- *Passwords (provided at the end of each level)*

 CSS and JS code will be used to provide imagery and functionality to the game, including features like a "password" system to save